- Why Research

 Regis Professor of Breast Cancer Research

-Seeking to improve quality of life for breast cancer patients, with a particular focus on reducing or avoiding treatment-related side effects.
+- Seeking to improve quality of life for breast cancer patients by reducing or avoiding treatment-related side effects.

 Dr. Loprinzi is currently the Regis Professor of Breast Cancer Research at the Mayo Clinic, Rochester, MN where he is an emeritus chair of the Division of Medical Oncology and an emeritus Vice-Chair of the Department of Oncology.

 He has run an active cancer control program directed toward both cancer prevention efforts and symptom control efforts, which has led to the publication of over 300 articles and book chapters, with over 100 publications in the Journal of Clinical Oncology.

 Dr. Loprinzi served as the founding editor for the Art of Oncology section of the Journal of Clinical Oncology from 2000 through 2010.
 In addition, he edited two anthologies of articles from the Art of Oncology series that are available via the Kindle electronic book format.

 His work has lead to him receiving two awards from the Susan G. Komen Foundation: the Komen Foundation Brinker award in 2002 and the 2005 Komen Foundation Professor of Survivorship.
 In 2005, he was awarded the 2006 Clinical Research Award by the Association of Community Cancer Centers (ACCC).
 In 2006, he was awarded the North American Menopausal Society (NAMS) Vasomotor Symptoms Research Award.

 The ANN INC. Award (a division of ascena retail group inc.)